graphhopper/graphhopper/docs/migration/config-migration-08-09.md

 # graph.encoded_values

+All encoded values that are used in a custom models must be listed here.

 If you used a property like block_private=false for e.g. the `car` vehicle, you can now use this property for the encoded value `car_access`:

 ```
   graph.encoded_values: car_access|block_private=false
 ```

-Note, that all encoded values in the custom models are automatically added to the graph, but also automatically removed if you remove them from the custom model.
-So you have to ensure that all the path details and encoded values which you need for client-side custom models are listed in `graph.encoded_values`!

 # shortest and fastest weighting